chrislaskey/puppet-nagios/readme.md

 automatically distributed to the Nagios plugins directory of any node with a `nagios::server` or `nagios::client`.

+## Custom configs

+Custom configuration files are also supported.
+These should be placed in `/etc/puppet/modules/nagios/files/conf`.
+All files ending in `.cfg` will automatically be distributed to all Nagios servers.
+File names are preserved and placed in the Nagios `conf.d` directory.

 ## A complete monitoring example

 ```